We left Birdland this week to drive across the country to the nation's capital.

 The skies here have had decades of brightly lit flying objects, to go by News-Gazette clippings.

 Each week, staff writer Paul Wood spotlights a high-tech difference-maker.
 This week, meet MAYANK KALE, 21, a senior in computer science at the University of Illinois and founder of Invoq Health.

 On Monday, Michael Flynn resigned from his appointed position as national security adviser after news outlets reported that he had communicated with high-ranking Russian officials in December about reversing sanctions the Obama administration had imposed in the wake of an intelligence report about Russian interference with the 2016 U.S. presidential election.

-For information about services available to older adults, contact Karen Bodnar, director of the Retired and Senior Volunteer Program (RSVP) and Helen Mary Stevick Senior Citizens Center, 48 E. Main St., Champaign, IL 61820, phone 359-6500.
+For information about services available to older adults, contact Karen Graves, director of the Retired and Senior Volunteer Program (RSVP) and Helen Mary Stevick Senior Citizens Center, 48 E. Main St., Champaign, IL 61820, phone 359-6500.

-RSVP and the Stevick Senior Center are administered by Family Services of Champaign County.
+RSVP and the Stevick Senior Center are administered by Family Service of Champaign County.

-Today is Saturday, July 5, 2014.
-Here are news reports from 100, 50 and 15 years ago.
+Today is Sunday, Feb.
+19, 2017.
+Here are local news reports from 100, 50 and 15 years ago: